Skip to product information

 Leaves, flowers, fruit and bark

-The flowers emerge before the leaves and are umbel like (technically called corymbs) of yellow and yellowish/green flowers.
+The flowers emerge before the leaves and are umbel like (technically called corymbs) of yellow and yellowish/green flowers and they generate a huge quantity of nectar (up to 10x more polen than Prunus species).
 The large (up to 5") leaves are the typical shape of acer/maple trees with 5 lobes, each with side teeth and a long (up to 7") leaf petiole which leaks a milky juice when broken (but not as sweet as the juice from a sugar maple tree).
 The buds are shiny brown/red in colour.
 The autumn colour of Norway maples is typically a striking yellow colour but atypically can be orange/red.
 The fruits are double samaras (winged fruits) up to 2" wide.

 Soil and Situation